 The Event: Clocks Go Back (British Summer Time ends)

-What you could do for a Business Post: Whilst there are no official websites for this event, you could use the hashtags #clocksgoback and #clocksgobacksunday on both Instagram and Twitter, posting content to remind your followers about the change, and apart from their mobile phones which automatically adjust, which clocks they will need to manually change (as this is very shareable content).
+What you could do for a Business Post: Whilst there’s no official websites for this event, you could use the hashtags #clocksgoback and #clocksgobacksunday on both Instagram and Twitter, posting content to remind your followers about the change, and apart from their mobile phones which automatically adjust, which clocks they will need to manually change (as this is very shareable content).

 The Event: Halloween